Table of Contents

 - Capacity Building: Investment in educating smallholders and providing access to technology can enable them to meet compliance requirements.
 This includes training in geo-mapping and the adoption of sustainable agricultural practices.

-- Streamlining Traceability: Leveraging easily accessible technologiy, such as LiveEO's solutions for geolocation capture, can streamline the traceability process.
+- Streamlining Traceability: Leveraging easily accessible technology, such as LiveEO's solutions for geolocation capture, can streamline the traceability process.
 These systems can meticulously document the journey of palm oil from the farm to the processing facility, meeting the EUDR's stringent traceability demands.

 - Financial Mechanisms: Creative financial incentives can encourage smallholders to adopt sustainable practices and refrain from contributing to deforestation.
 This can include rewards for compliance and penalties for non-compliance, aligned with the EUDR's goals.